-It's 2022, and malware today is socially engineered.
+It's 2023, and malware today is socially engineered.
 Just installing antivirus software on the PC is not sufficient.
-Hence, you have to take additional steps to ensure the complete Windows 10 and Windows 11 hardening.
+Hence, you must take additional steps to ensure complete Windows 10 and Windows 11 hardening.
 Having security software is only one of the ways, but there are other levels of hardening that you probably don't know.

 So, here is a complete Windows 10/11 hardening checklist to protect your PC.